Mendiak/pulse.roots/README.md

 For any questions, feedback, or issues, please open an issue on this repository.

-Enjoy exploring the world of electronic music with SonicRoots!
+Enjoy exploring the world of electronic music with PulseRoots!